 Notice to Retailers Regarding Sales and Use Tax Resale Certificate

 Introduction: This informational publication is intended as a general guide to retailers concerning the proper use of resale certificates.
-Unless a purchaser issues a properly completed resale certificate to the retailer at the time of sale, and it is retained in the retailer's records, the gross receipts from any sale of a taxable item or service will be presumed to be subject to sales tax.
+Unless a purchaser issues a properly completed resale certificate to the retailer at the time of sale, and it is retained in the retailer's records, the gross receipts from any sale will be presumed to be subject to sales tax.

 The resale certificate must conform to specifications prescribed by the Commissioner of Revenue Services.
 A retailer cannot accept the purchaser's tax registration number in lieu of a resale certificate.

 Q. WHO CAN PROVIDE A RESALE CERTIFICATE TO A RETAILER?

 1. (a) is engaged in the business of selling goods or services of the type sought to be purchased, or

 (b) will resell the service sought to be purchased, which is enumerated as a taxable service in Conn.
 Gen. Stat.
 12-407 (2) (i), as an integral, inseparable component part of a service enumerated in Conn.
 Gen. Stat.
 12-407 (2) (i), and

 2. has been issued a seller's permit by the Connecticut Commissioner of Revenue Services, or has been similarly registered by the revenue agency of another state (in which case additional information is requested, see below), and